On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-More generally, \cref{fig:bag_inflation} shows that $t \approx \tau$ (or $t^* \approx 1$) (\cref{eq:deformation_time}) is a good representative timescale for the start of bag inflation process.
-This observation matches with the Aspect ratio plots shown in \cref{fig:rho_vel,fig:oho_vel} in which the pancake formation stage almost always ends at $t^*\approx 1$.
-If the aerodynamic forces acting on a droplet are large enough to initiate bag inflation in its pancake, it is expected for the droplet to go on to or be very close to fragmentation.
-Hence, we hypothesize that the balance of all the forces acting on a droplet (aerodynamic forces driving its deformation, and capillary and viscous forces resisting it) at this stage, i.e., at the end of its pancake formation and start of its bag inflation, is representative of the overall fragmentation stability of the droplet.
-We will use this timescale to obtain a better estimate of the effective aerodynamic forces on the droplet in the next section.
+If the aerodynamic forces acting on a drop are large enough to initiate bag inflation in its pancake, it is expected that the drop will go on to or be very close to fragmentation.
+Therefore, we hypothesize that the balance of all forces acting on a drop at this stage (aerodynamic forces driving its deformation, and capillary and viscous forces resisting it), i.e., at the end of its pancake formation and at the start of its bag inflation, is representative of the overall stability of the drop fragmentation process.
+We will use this understanding to obtain a better estimate of the effective aerodynamic forces on the drop in the next section.